pushkqr/blog-pedia/README.md

 5.Access the application in your web browser at http://localhost:5000.

 ## Usage
--Register a new account or log in with existing credentials.
+- Register a new account or log in with existing credentials.
--Create new blog posts by navigating to the "New Post" page.
+- Create new blog posts by navigating to the "New Post" page.
--View all existing posts on the homepage.
+- View all existing posts on the homepage.
--Click on a post to view its details, leave comments, and edit or delete it if you're the author or an admin.
+- Click on a post to view its details, leave comments, and edit or delete it if you're the author or an admin.
--Use the contact form to send inquiries to the site owner.
+- Use the contact form to send inquiries to the site owner.

 ## Credits
 This project is based on the Clean Blog Bootstrap Template by Start Bootstrap.